Charmed Apache Kafka K8s Documentation - Explanation Hardening Guide

 Juju users

-It is very important that juju users are set up with minimal permissions depending on the scope of their operations.
+It is very important that Juju users are set up with minimal permissions depending on the scope of their operations.
 Please refer to the User access levels documentation for more information on the access level and corresponding abilities that the different users can be granted.

 Juju user credentials must be stored securely and rotated regularly to limit the chances of unauthorized access due to credentials leakage.